 Years later they end up in treatment programs with severe marijuana problems as well as cross addictions to other drugs.

-For more information on marijuana abuse or the drug Narconon program contact Narconon International today.
+For more information on marijuana abuse or the Narconon drug rehabilitation program contact Narconon International today.